Bills draft Iowa DE AJ Epenesa, Utah RB Zack Moss

-Drafted by the Bills with the 54th pick on Friday, Epenesa began to laugh when reminded how his first college career sack came against Allen three years ago when Wyoming opened its season at Iowa in a 24-3 win by the Hawkeyes.

-”Yeah, it’s not going to be an awkward thing,” Epenesa said, referring to his eventual re-introduction with the Bills third-year starter. ”He’s a great guy from what I heard, and he’s a great quarterback .
-So, I’m really excited to be on the same team as him.”

-A day after sitting out the first round of the NFL draft, the Bills addressed their defensive pass-rush and offensive rushing needs with their second- and third-round picks.
+BUFFALO, N.Y.
+(AP)The Buffalo Bills addressed their defensive pass-rush and offensive rushing needs with their two picks in the NFL draft Friday night.

-Listed at 6-foot-5 and 275 pounds, Epenesa led the Big Ten with 10 1/2 sacks as a junior last season.
-The Bills then used the 86th pick to choose Utah running back Zack Moss, who set numerous career school records and led the Pac-12 with 15 touchdowns and 1,416 yards rushing to earn the conference player of the year honors.
+Buffalo opened by selecting Iowa defensive end A.J.
+Epenesa, who led the Big Ten with 10 1/2 sacks as a junior last season, with the 54th pick.
+The Bills then followed up by choosing Utah running back Zack Moss at No. 86.

 Epenesa’s selection was Buffalo’s first of the draft after the Bills traded four picks, including their first-rounder (22nd overall), to acquire receiver Stefon Diggs from Minnesota last month.

-Having addressed many of Buffalo’s immediate needs in free agency and with Diggs’ addition, general manager Brandon Beane balanced his approach to the draft between selecting the best player available with an eye on need.
+Having addressed many of Buffalo’s immediate needs in free agency and with Diggs’ addition, general manager Brandon Beane approached the draft with the objective of targeting the best player available rather than filling a positional roster spot.

-Epenesa being available at No. 54 made Beane’s decision an easy one after the player was initially projected to be a late first-round or early second-round pick.

-”I don’t know exactly why he fell.
-I assume he fell because of his 40 time and some people knocked him a little bit on that,” Beane said, referring to Epenesa being timed a a relatively slow 5.04 seconds in the 40-yard dash at the NFL’s scouting combine. ”But you know how I don’t care about that stuff.
-I’m looking for football players.
-And he’s a damn good football player.”

 Upgrading the pass rush was considered a partial need for Buffalo, given that returning starters Jerry Hughes and Trent Murphy will both be 30 or older before the end of this year.

-As for Moss, Beane said he had a few antsy moments, and even considered trading up as many as seven spots to take the running back before it became evident he would be available.
+A scouting report posted on NFL.com referred to Epenesa as having ”average instincts against the run, and is a step slow to shed, but he’s strong at the point and does his job.”
+He was also noted for having a strong bull rush.
+Overall, he had 26 1/2 sacks and forced nine fumbles in 37 career games.

-At 5-foot-9 and 205 pounds, Moss has the potential to play a complementary role to Devin Singletary, who supplanted LeSean McCoy and Frank Gore to become the Bills starter last season.
+At 5-foot-9 and 205 pounds, Moss has the potential to play a complementary role to Devin Singletary, who supplanted LeSean McCoy and Frank Gore to become the Bills starter last seaosn.

-Moss has NFL ties, with his cousins being former receivers Santana and Sinorice Moss.
-He initially elected to follow in their footsteps by committing to play college at Miami before choosing Utah.
+Moss set six school records – including most career yards rushing (4,067) and career touchdowns rushing (38) – in completing his four-year career at Utah.
+Last season, he led the Pac-12 with 15 touchdowns and 1,416 yards rushing to earn the conference player of the year honors.

 Expectations are on the rise in Buffalo.
 A majority of the roster returns intact from a team coming off a 10-6 finish that qualified the Bills for the playoffs for the second time in three years.